 REPOSITORY TAG IMAGE ID CREATED SIZE openjdk 8-jdk-alpine 3b1fdb34c52a 10 hours ago 101MB openjdk 8-jre-alpine 5699ac7295f9 12 hours ago 81.4MB github-twitter-search 1.0.1-SNAPSHOT 844cae17273b 10 hours ago 10.1MB

-If we start with openjdk alpine flavour as our base docker image, we end up again with bit over 100MB in container size, better then starting from the scratch, but still not very good, since our application is only 10MB and jdk/jre is 81.4MB-101MB.
+If we begin with openjdk alpine flavour as our base docker image, we end up again with bit over 100MB in container size, better then starting from the scratch, but still not very good, since our application is only 10MB and jdk/jre is 81.4MB-101MB.

 JDK9 to the Rescue

-We will build this application with jdk8, and use jdk9 to run it.
+Let's build this application with jdk8, and use jdk9 to run it.

 So let's start.
 Assuming we have our application written and working/tested to high standards of software industry these days, we will focus on packaging it into docker container.

-In this example, I will use alpine linux as a base docker image, and we will be using docker multi-stage build to add openjdk and customize it as first stage, followed by using that customized small jdk in second stage of the build.
+In this example, I will use alpine linux as a base docker image, and we will be using docker multi-stage build to add openjdk and customize it, as first stage, followed by using that customized small jdk in second stage of the build.
 You can find out more about multi-stage builds in docker here

 But before that, lets see how JDK9 can help us.
 With JDK9 we can start with standard JDK9 distro, use jdeps on our application to gain more insight into which JDK modules it needs.
 Once we know the modules we need, we can then build another JDK9 distribution which contains only those, and save on size significantly.